Khalidbaraka/takehome-frontend-3d/APPROACH_NOTES.md

 Tradeoff:

-- styling changes were intentionally secondary to correctness and architecture
+- UI polish was done last, after correctness and architecture were stable.
+Polishing a broken or poorly-structured UI just means redoing that work later
 - the goal was a cleaner and more usable interface, not a full visual redesign

 ## Final State